What is the extended essay

 The extended essay is a required component of the International Baccalaureate® (IB) Diploma Programme (DP).

-It is an independent, self-directed piece of research, finishing with a 4,000-word paper.
+It is an independent piece of research, culminating with a 4,000-word paper.

 What is the significance of the extended essay?